etwk/blog/content/lists/books.md

 - [ ] The Omnivore's Dilemma: A Natural History of Four Meals #foodthink #must
 - [ ] In Defense of Food: An Eater's Manifesto #foodthink #must
 - [ ] Cooked: A Natural History of Transformation #foodthink #must

+### Noam Chomsky
+- [ ] On Palestine (Noam Chomsky, Ilan Pappé)
+- [ ] A Livable Future is Possible: Confronting the Threats to Our Survival
+- [ ] Global Discontents: Conversations on the Rising Threats to Democracy

 ### Steven Pinker
 - [ ] The Better Angels of Our Nature: Why Violence Has Declined #bumingbai #must